Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-host/README.md

 * OK if all hosts report normal health and running status.
 * WARN if any host reports a degraded health status, or one this check does not know.
+* WARN if any host reports health status "Offline"; `--host-offline-severity` sets a different state for it.
 * WARN if any host's running status is not "Normal", unless it reports an outright failure.
-* CRIT if any host reports health status "Faulty", "No Input", "Invalid" or "Offline".
+* CRIT if any host reports health status "Faulty", "No Input" or "Invalid".
 * CRIT if any host's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
 * `--match` limits the check to the hosts whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.